-540. Automatic Type - In Excess of 600 Volts.
+520. Requirements for Controllers for Voltages in Excess of 600 Volts.

-- 541. CONTROL EQUIPMENT.
-Where equipment rated in excess of 600 volts is permissible (See Section 511) the control equipment shall comply with the requirements of Sections 531 and 532 except as indicated in Sections 542-548. - 542.
-Provisions for Testing.
-The provisions of Paragraph 513b shall not apply, but an ammeter with a suitable transfer switch arranged for reading the current in each phase shall be provided on the controller.
-An indicating voltmeter with scale calibrated to the high voltage supply and deriving its source of power from the control transformer secondary, shall also be provided on the controller. - 543.
+521. CONTROL EQUIPMENT.
+Where equipment rated in excess of 600 volts is permissible (see Section 511) the control equipment shall comply with the requirements of Article 510 except as indicated in Sections 522 through 528.

+- 522. Provisions for Testing.
+The provisions of Paragraph 513d.2 shall not apply, but an ammeter with a suitable transfer switch arranged for reading the current in each phase shall be provided on the controller.
+An indicating voltmeter with scale calibrated to the high voltage supply and deriving its source of power from the control transformer secondary shall also be provided on the controller. - 523.
 DISCONNECTING UNDER LOAD.
-Provision shall be made to prevent opening the isolating switch under load. - 544.
-Location of Pressure Actuated Switch.
-Special precautions should be taken with regard to the location of the pressure-actuated switch called for in Paragraph 532b to prevent any water which may be present due to leakage from coming in contact with high-voltage components. - 545.
+Provision shall be made to prevent opening the isolating switch under load. - 524.
+LOCATION OF PRESSURE ACTUATED SWITCH.
+Special precautions should be taken with regard to the location of the pressure actuated switch called for in Paragraph 515d(1) to prevent any water which may be present due to leakage from coming in contact with high-voltage components. - 525.
 Low Voltage Control Circuit.
-The low-voltage control circuit shall be supplied from the high-voltage source through a step-down control-circuit transformer protected by suitable high-voltage fuses.
-Its voltage shall be interrupted when the main disconnecting means is in the open position.

-546. PILOT LAMP.
-For these controllers Section 524 shall be replaced by the following:
+The low-voltage control circuit shall be supplied from the high-voltage source through a step-down control circuit transformer protected by suitable high-voltage fuses.
+Its supply shall be interrupted when the isolating switch is in the open position. - 526.
+PILOT LAMP.
+For these controllers Section 514d shall be replaced by the following:

 A pilot lamp shall be provided to indicate that power is available.
 The lamp operating voltage shall be less than the lamp voltage rating to insure long life.
-The supply for the lamp shall be obtained from the secondary of the control-circuit transformer through resistors, if found necessary, or a small capacity step-down transformer to reduce the control transformer secondary voltage to that required for the pilot lamp.
+The supply for the lamp shall be obtained from the secondary of the control circuit transformer through resistors, if found necessary, or a small capacity step-down transformer to reduce the control transformer secondary voltage to that required for the pilot lamp.

-- 547. Personnel Protection from High Voltage.
-The necessary provisions shall be made, including such interlocks as may be needed, to protect the personnel from accidental contact with high voltage. - 548.
-INTERRUPTING CAPACITY.
+527. PERSONNEL PROTECTION FROM HIGH VOLTAGE.
+The necessary provisions shall be made, including such interlocks as may be needed, to protect the personnel from accidental contact with high voltage.

+528. Interrupting Capacity.
 The circuit breaker, or the controller where it also performs the function of the circuit breaker, shall have adequate kilovolt ampere interrupting capacity for the intended service.

-550. Limited Service Controllers.
+530. Limited Service Controllers.